-One Stop coordinates its efforts with other special interest programs and the Financial Aid Office on campus.
-The Center is located in Building L, Room 400 on the Chipola campus; a branch office is also located in Blountstown at 244 North Main Street.
+The One Stop Center coordinates its efforts with other special interest programs and the college Financial Aid Office.
+The One Stop Center is located at 4638 East Highway 90, Marianna, Florida.
+A branch office is located at 244 North Main Street in Blountstown, Florida.